robertschulz/PongoDB/README.md

 PongoDB
 =======

-A powerful, super lightweight, perl-based rest layer for MongoDB
+A super lightweight, perl-based rest layer for MongoDB

  MongoDB Rocks.
 But it comes with a read-only webservice.
  There *is* a decent python-based rest layer for mongo, but it is in nacent stages as well.